mkgold/gcenglishf14/gcenglishf14-syllabus.md

 **Final Paper (Due December 15)**
 > Write a ten-page paper on a subject related to our course readings.
 Feel free to write on a topic of your choice or to respond to the following prompt:

 > Which two or three essays from our course readings would you argue should be read by everyone in English graduate studies or more broadly, in the profession?
-Which other one or two pieces, not represented in this course syllabus, are particularly important to your approaches, objectives, pedagogies, etc.?
+Which other one or two pieces, not represented in this course syllabus, are particularly important to your approaches, objectives, pedagogies, etc.? ^1

+^1 This assignment has been adopted from Kandice Chuh’s previous ENGL 70000 syllabus